firefly-iii/docs/docs/docs/how-to/firefly-iii/installation/docker.md

 # How to install Firefly III using Docker

 Firefly III can be installed using Docker.
 There are ready-made Docker containers for almost all platforms.
+If you've never used Docker before, please first read into it yourself.

 The easiest way to install Firefly III is using "Docker compose", which is a Docker tool that allows you to define and run multi-container Docker applications.
 With Docker compose, you use a YAML file to configure your application's services.
 Then, with a single command, you create and start all the services from your configuration.